HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 For each record under `ListRecords` we want to match the content of `<record><header><identifier>` and one or more of: `<record><metadata><olac:olac><dct:provenance>` || `<record><metadata><olac:olac><dc:description>`

+## Indirect indications of Provenance

+There are two other ways to deduce that provenace should have some record in it.
+The first is through roles.
+The second is through relations.

+For example, several roles can be indicated through a record (See OLAC Roles and MARC Roles).
+Roles come in different classes, first there are creator roles, second there are cutorial and augmentor roles, and third there are instutional roles.
+For example, a creator role might be "videographer" while an augmentor role might be "production manager", "principle investigator", "researher".
+Finally an instutional role might be "depositor".

+By understanding the creation narrative of unique artifacts we might come to learn that someone created something (e.g., a recording).
+Then a second party collected their works when they retired.
+This second person is the "collector" or "assembler".
+Then the work, as part of a collection was turned over to a stewardship organization.
+From the organization's perspective then the "depositer" is indicated.
+So here we have some indication of a chain of custody.
+This should be part of the proveonance statement.

+The second indirect method is though relations.
+Several relations exist.
+For example, dc:source might have information indicating a source reource.
+In this kind of situation we can surmize something about the creation event and the delta between the source artifact and the current artifact.
+The articulation of this detal is part of the provenance narrative.
+Source is not the only relationship.
+For example, the relationships dct:replaces, dct:isreplacedby, should also come with provenance statements related to deltas.

+In a different sense if we look at dct:isVersionOf, dct:hasVersion, dct:isFormatOf, and dct:hasFormat these relationships are indicitive of Expression and Manifestation changes.
+In these cases a provenace statement fitting to the explination of how they related to the work or another Expression or Manifestation is fitting.

+OLAC Role Application Recomendation